danielleberre/cnf2lightswitch/README.md

 -2 3 0
 ```

-The command `./cnf2lightswitch.py sat.cnf` generates the tex file to produce the picture
+The command `./cnf2lightswitch.py sat.cnf </dev/null` generates the tex file to produce the picture

 ![](sat-1.png)